jurijscandola/jurijscandola/README.md

 ---

-> “Always learning.
-Always building.
-Always curious.”
+> “Always trying to be the best version of myself.”
 <!---
 jurijscandola/jurijscandola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.